 This involves thoughtful consideration of the welfare and reputation of the University and its members.
 Of particular concern to Johnson C. Smith University are the following areas of misconduct, described below, which may result in disciplinary action, including suspension or dismissal from the University.
-Students should note that these Standards are not exclusive; other prohibited conduct may be specified in other areas of the University Student Handbook or other University regulations.
+Students should note that these Standards are not exclusive; other prohibited conduct may be specified in other areas of the Student Handbook or other University regulations.

-The Student Handbook are available to all students online at www.jcsu.edu/current students.
-Limited printed copies are available in the Office of the Vice President of Student Affairs.
+The Student Handbook is available to all students online at www.jcsu.edu.